-Low-Income Individuals. defined by WIOA sec.
+Low-Income Individuals, defined by WIOA sec.
 3(36), describes individuals who meet one of the following criteria:

-- Receives, or in the past six months has received, or is a member of a family that is receiving or has received in the past six months, assistance through the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or a state or local income-based public assistance program; - In a family with total family income that does not exceed the higher of: - o the poverty line or - o 70 percent of the Lower Living Standard Income Level (LLSIL); - A homeless individual; homeless child/youth; or - A foster child on behalf of whom state or local government payments are made; or - An individual with a disability whose own income meets the income requirements above but is a member of a family whose total income does not meet this requirement.
+- Receives, or in the past six months has received, or is a member of a family that is receiving or has received in the past six months, assistance through the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or a state or local income-based public assistance program; - In a family with total family income that does not exceed the higher of: - o the poverty line or - o 70 percent of the Lower Living Standard Income Level (LLSIL); - · A homeless individual; homeless child/youth; or - · Receives or is eligible to receive a free or reduced-price lunch; or - A foster child on behalf of whom state or local government payments are made; or - An individual with a disability whose own income meets the income requirements above but is a member of a family whose total income does not meet this requirement.